PaimaStudios/paima-engine-docs/docs/home/3 - posting-test-game-inputs.md

 After clicking the submit button, you will have a transaction pop up in your wallet, which you can then confirm to submit on-chain.

-If you have your game node configured properly, you will new logs as it detects the posted game input and attempts to process it.
+If you have your game node configured properly, you will see new logs printed as it detects/reads the posted game input (and attempts to process it).

 Congratulations, you have gone through a full end-to-end loop of using Paima Engine!